Privileged Access Management Integration

 PAM Security Administrator Role

 A PAM security team should guide the EM administrator team to build a script and provide the necessary parameters required for the script execution.
-This script is required in order to access the PAM provider using REST end points and retrieve credentials for databases or hosts at runtime.
+This script is required to access the PAM provider using REST endpoints to retrieve credentials for databases or hosts at runtime.
 The script can be written in Shell or Perl.

 EM Administrator Role